The moral circle

 Real-life altruistic groups

-Drawing on work with kidney donors, I aim to better understand the factors that motivate those who act altruistically towards distant others (e.g., children who become vegetarian in meat eating families who give up meat, people who have taken the Giving What We Can Pledge).
+Drawing on work with kidney donors, I aim to better understand the factors that motivate those who act altruistically towards distant others (e.g., children raised in meat eating families who give up meat, people who have taken the Giving What We Can Pledge).
 In my work I explore which personality and cognitive traits are unique in these groups relative to the typical population.
-Ultimately, I hope that this research will provide insight into the factors that motivate these unusually altruistic individuals and, ultimately, altruism in the population at large.
+I hope that this research will provide new insights into the factors that motivate these unusually altruistic individuals and, ultimately, altruism in the population at large.

 Naturalness preferences and attitudes to food tech (cultured meat)

-Extensive research has documented that we prefer natural things, but we have limited understanding of what drives these preferences.
-I study the developmental, historical, and cultural patterns in these preferences and the psychological factors that underpin them.
-I am also interested in the implications of these preferences for the acceptance of food technology, such as cultured meat.
+Extensive research has documented that we prefer natural things, but we have limited understanding of why these preferences exist.
+My research aims to track the developmental, historical, and cross-cultural trends in these preferences and identify the psychological factors that underpin them.
+I am also interested in the implications of these preferences for the acceptance of technology, such as cultured meat.

 I have an emerging interest in understanding how we can collate research in psychology and other empirical fields to inform AI ethics questions.